vadadoriya/Terraoak/README.md

 ## Scenario

-Lets Build a petstore API using the below resources.
+Lets Build a petstore API using the below resources for a fintech company and a health based company.

-Phase 1:

-Just the API with a backend dyanmodb table

-Phase 2: We can add a authorizer lambda

-Phase 3: we can create a UI for our petstore so others can also add

-* elb
-* route53
-* cloudfront
+* s3
 * dyanmodb
-* s3
+* api-gateway
 * lambda

+How do we stay secure during the SDLC.
+How do we make sure that our security posture stays consistent when our architecture changes.
+What value do we gain for continuous validations and design gaps

 ## Getting started